ReachAbdellah/ReachAbdellah/README.md

 ## ■ Featured Projects

-### ■ Project 01 — Healthcare & Wellness Application
+### ■ Project 01 — E-Commerce Application

-Designed and executed end-to-end automated regression testing for a healthcare and wellness web application using **Playwright and JavaScript**.
+Designed and executed end-to-end automated regression testing for an **e-commerce web application** using **Playwright and JavaScript**.

-Implemented BDD scenarios and supported API, database, and mobile testing activities.
+Implemented BDD scenarios and supported **API, database, and mobile testing** activities.

 **Tech Stack:**